ram1117/capstone-project-1-filmfestival/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
+Please feel free to create issues for any project improvement or bug fix.

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/ram1117/capstone-project-1-filmfestival/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>